RedeployAB/PSScaffold/README.md

 This function is used to deploy a module on an Azure VM.
 For this function to work an installation script must exist.
 Either an installation script can be located in an Azure Storage account, or directly through an URI.

+Use the switch `UploadScript` to generate an upload script that is uploaded to the specified Storage Account.
+Otherwise you will have to generate this manually, and upload it to the specified container, before using `Install-PSAzureVMModule`.

 | Param                | Type     | Mandatory | Allowed Values |                                                                 |
 |----------------------|----------|-----------|----------------|-----------------------------------------------------------------|
 | `Name`               | *String* | True      |                | Name of the module.                                             |